rnagarajan1/MSDSCaseStudy/Analysis/CaseStudy01.md

 The District of Columbia, North Dacota, South Dacota and West Virginia are the states with least number of breWeries.

 Oregon has the most bitter beer in the country.

+Any inference that we arrive can be applied to only this dataset.